 The information we covered above refers to cannabis in general.
-The oil we’re talking about here is specific to hemp, which is rich in the non-psychoactive cannabinoid CBD with only traces of THC – the cannabinoid in marijuana that gets you “high.”
+The oil we’re talking about here is specific to hemp, which is rich in the non-intoxicating cannabinoid CBD with only traces of THC – the cannabinoid in marijuana that gets you “high.”

-Despite the growing popularity of cannabis legalization, CBD as an analgesic (pain reliever), hasn’t received much attention until now.
+Despite the growing popularity of cannabis legalization, CBD as an analgesic (pain reliever) hasn’t received much attention until now.
 Even so, research is still only preliminary.
 But from what we’ve seen so far, the answer to the question above is leaning to “yes.”

 Anecdotal Evidence on Using CBD Oil for Pain

 A quick Google search won’t take long to yield hundreds of pages – both commercial and non-profit alike – with people vouching for the effectiveness of CBD hemp oil as a pain reliever.

 The online information site, Hemp Oil Facts, lists dozens of messages from satisfied users who attest to the effectiveness of CBD hemp oil to help them deal with pain.

 For example, Rebecca H. says, “No question the release I get from the pain beats anything else.
 Pain pills and muscle relaxers do almost nothing, they really just make me tired…cbd [sic] is a wonderful alternative.
 I vape it.”

 According to Pam J. “It has greatly reduced my fibro symptoms and lowered the degree of pain.”

 And in the words of Katie T. “It helps the most out of any medication I have used.
 I have tried every pain pill, muscle relaxer and all FDA medications for fibromyalgia and nothing or bad reaction.”